chaseottofy/chaseottofy/readme.md

 <br>

 **I am available to work full-time immediately with no restrictions, whether that be remote or in-person.**

-My current location is Northern Colorado.
+Currently located in Northern Colorado.

-Please feel free to reach out to me via email at:
+---

+REACH ME VIA EMAIL:
+- Check your spam folder if you don't see a response!
+Gmail like to put me in there

 ```bash
 ottofy@zohomail.com
 ```

 ---

 [ts]: https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white